microsoft/Windows-iotcore-samples/Demos/Kegocnizer/Keg.Azure.md

   * Check if you are able to run the Host ( as per configuration above, this is url, it might be different for you) https://kegocnizerdemofunctions.azurewebsites.net/

-b.
-Test AddConfig
+  * Test AddConfig

     * Navigate to AddConfig Method and Click Run Button.
 There is Logs Pane in bottom of the screen to see host output.

     Sample Output: